 “Hacksawed by hand, brass is a nice material to work with… I shall have it turning very slowly and there will be a light on it”. - Ken Cox interview with Elizabeth Glazebrook, June 1968.

 Set of five balloons, printed ripstop nylon and workings, each has an acrylic base, stand, fan and light.
 Each 2000 x 800 mm.
 This work is said to have been inspired by an etching by Samuel Palmer.
 The balloons inflate and spin, three of the balloons represent the elements and are printed with FIRE, EARTH, OCEAN.

 Moving Letter Board, 1965

-1000 x 800 mm.
-Painted wood, copper strips with highly intricate workings at back to create letter movement through electric solenoid engineering system, mixed media.
-Exhibited 1965: ‘Between Poetry and Painting’, ICA.
-Together with a scroll drawing, felt tip on graph paper, 26 x 3215, (code design for copper plate working).
+Painted wood, copper strips with highly intricate workings at back to create letter movement through electric solenoid engineering system, mixed media, 1000 x 800 mm.
+Exhibited 1965: ‘Between Poetry and Painting’ at the ICA.
+Together with a scroll drawing: felt tip on graph paper, 26 x 3215 mm, which is a code design for copper plate working.